samachillesx/linux-server-administration/docs/security.md

 * Monitoring and alerting
 * More restrictive firewall rules based on the actual deployment environment

-These improvements would provide additional protection for a production-oriented server.
+Implementing these improvements would make the server more secure and better prepared for the demands of a production environment.

 ---

 # 14. Future Security Improvements

-As the project develops toward cloud and DevOps environments, security could be integrated further into the infrastructure and deployment process.
+As I continue developing the project and move toward cloud and DevOps environments, I would integrate security more deeply into both the infrastructure and deployment process.

-Potential improvements include:
+Potential improvements I would consider include:

 ```text
 Linux Server